IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 To setup the pipeline you need to do the following:
 - Adding `export MUGQIC_INSTALL_HOME=/cvmfs/soft.mugqic/CentOS6` and `module use $MUGQIC_INSTALL_HOME/modulefiles` in your `.bashrc`.
 - Use `computecanada_wrapper.sh` instead of `singularity_wrapper.sh`.
 Usage: `./computecanada_wrapper.sh singularity_wrapper.sh input.json output_dir` with the output_dir behaving the same as for `singularity_wrapper.sh`.
-This wrapper script is designed to use 20 cpu and 4700M of RAM per cpu (half a full node on Beluga), it can be customized to fit the user needs.
+This wrapper script is designed to use 20 CPUs and 4700M of RAM per CPU (half a full node on Beluga), it can be customized to fit the user needs.

 To do ENCODE testing run: `./computecanada_encode_test_tasks.sh singularity_encode_test_tasks.sh try1` instead of `./singularity_encode_test_tasks.sh try1` and then follow the standard procedure for checking results.